 How to connect Zendesk and Jira: Your main options

 There are a few ways to get Zendesk and Jira talking to each other.
-Each has its own ups and downs, and the best choice really depends on how deep of a connection you need.
+Each has its own strengths, and the best choice really depends on how deep of a connection you need.

 Option 1: The official Zendesk and Jira integration